 The network currently consists of the following partners: University of Botswana; University of Dar es Salaam (Tanzania); University of Ghana (Legon); University of Malawi; Makerere University (Uganda); University of Nairobi (Kenya); Stellenbosch University (South Africa) and the University of Yaoundé I (Cameroon).

 - Travel insurance

-- Accommodation in Stellenbosch for one person for eight weeks (June-July).
+- Accommodation in Stellenbosch for one person for eight weeks (June - July).
 Two fellows will share a two-bedroom apartment with communal living space and bathroom

-- A weekly stipend to cover living expenses in Stellenbosch (two months)
+- A weekly stipend to cover living expenses in Stellenbosch for eight weeks

 - The use of a shared workspace at Stellenbosch University